automationmojo/mojo-startup/README.rst

 ===========
 This module does one very important thing.
 It establishes the path for all other 'mojo' packages on where to load default config from.
-This is very important because it provides extensibility as early as possible in the running of any code.
+This is very important because it provides extensibility as early as possible before the running of any code.

 The pattern established for defaults for variables is:
 * Variable is set to a hard coded default